epfl-nlp/NLP4Education/src/README.md

 [![License: CC-BY](https://img.shields.io/badge/License-CC--BY-blue.svg)](https://creativecommons.org/licenses/by/4.0/)

-This folder contains the source code for six different prompting strategies used in this study.
+This folder contains the source code for implementing the six prompting strategies evaluated in this study.
+Each sub-folder is dedicated to a specific prompting strategy, accompanied by a detailed `README.md` for further guidance.

-There is a sub-folder for each promting strategy and a readme file is included for more guidance.
+## Directory Structure

 ```plaintext
     src/